boplish/core/bootstrap-server/python/README.md

-Simple BOPlish Signaling Server
+Python BOPlish Signaling Server
 ===============================

-This is a very simple of a signaling server needed by BOPlish applications for joining the P2P network.
+This is a simple implementation of a signaling server needed by BOPlish applications for joining the P2P network.

 Requirements